farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Fortune Rolls

-When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a `fortune roll` to see what happens.
+When the outcome of a situation isn't certain, and the players aren't involved, the GM can disclaim decision making and make a fortune roll to see what happens.
+Who between those two faction is going to win this battle ?
+Did the people that lived here leave anything behind ?

-Add `+1d6` per likeliness level of that thing happening.
+To make a fortune roll, roll between one and four d6s, and take the highest result.
+One representing a 50% chance, while four being almost certain.

+If the outcome is very unlikely, take 2d6 and take the lowest result.

 - On a **critical success**, great results, and something exceptional happens.
 - On a **full success**, great results.